Financial-Times/origami/README.md

 - [License](#license)

 ## Design
-`o-header-services` is a very simple responsive header.
+`o-header-services` is a responsive header.
 It has support for up to three levels of navigation making it appropriate for single page applications and multi-layer applications.

-It has themes for B2B and B2C products.
-There is also a default theme.
+It has themes for B2B and B2C products under FT.com.
 If you're building something and need a new theme, [please raise an issue](../../issues).

 The header has the following features:

 **Required**
-- The FT logo
+- A product logo.
+This will default to the FT logo, but is customisable through Sass mixins.
 - The product title.
 This should be present and the same on all of your pages

 **Optional**